-At $29 per user per month, Insightly’s Plus plan gives users project management capability in the palm of their hand, but is slightly more expensive than similarly tiered plans.
-The app includes push notifications, and users have the ability use their phone to add voice notes to leads and opportunities.
+At $29 per user per month, Insightly’s Plus plan gives users project management capabilities in the palm of their hand, but is slightly more expensive than the other similarly tiered plans we compared.
+The app includes push notifications, and users have the ability to use their phone to add voice notes to leads and opportunities.
 It also includes a built-in business card scanner, and you can import contacts directly from your device’s address book.

 The Plus plan, however, does not include any of the lead assignment rules or workflow automation found in the Professional plan.
 For this reason, it is best for solopreneurs, highly independent sales representatives, or those with a sales process that cannot be automated.

-The Professional plan increases the number of records you can manage and gives you the ability to assign role-based permissions and automate workflow tasks.
+The $49 per user per month Professional plan increases the number of records you can manage and gives you the ability to assign role-based permissions and automate workflow tasks.
 It also offers more account-based insights and reports delivered to your inbox than are offered by the Plus plan.

-The Professional plan then is best for teams of more than one individual who want to send more marketing messages or tailor the dashboard data to fit their unique business needs.
-It is also a good fit for sales managers who would like to limit what their teams can do or see based on roles.
+The Professional plan is therefore best for teams of more than one who want to send automated messages within their team or automated emails to contacts.
+It is also a good fit for sales managers who need customizable, real-time dashboards and who need to limit what their teams can do or see based on roles.

 What Insightly Is Missing

-Insightly lacks dashboard-style reports and Freshsales’ mapping and directions feature, requiring you to use other tool outside of the app.
-It also does not have product pricing books as offered by Pipedrive, the ability to work offline like Base CRM, or a means for managing quotes and order like Zoho does.
+Insightly lacks Freshsales’ mapping and directions feature, requiring you to use other third-party tools outside of the app.
+It also does not have product pricing books like what’s offered by Pipedrive, the ability to work offline like Zendesk Sell, or a means for managing quotes and orders like Zoho CRM.

 What Users Think About Insightly

-We use Insightly ourselves and appreciate the ease with which contacts can be added to the database directly from a business card as well as its ability to manage the projects in our pipeline.
+We use Insightly at Fit Small Business and appreciate the ease with which contacts can be added to the database directly from a business card as well as its ability to manage the projects in our pipeline.
 Other users like its search capability and recent improvements that have increased the app’s stability as well as functionality.
 You can read more about Insightly on our Insightly Review page.